Rory Alec: GOD TV

+During his travels Alec met with heads of state, such as Sri Lankan President, Mahinda Rajapaksa during a trip to Colombo in 2013.
+Alec has led several mass tours to Israel, with 1,800 pilgrims in 2008.

 According to Christian Broadcasting Network (CBN), Alec's vision for GOD TV was "for every household in the world to receive the Gospel of Jesus Christ through media."

 Alec hosted regular series on GOD TV.
 He was the co-host of Behind the Screens; and Apocalypse & the End Times.

 Alec resigned from GOD TV on 2 October 2014.
 "After 20 years of service, I have had a moral failure this year.
 For this reason, I am stepping down," he said.
 "Please forgive me for the disappointment I’ve caused.
 It is with a heavy heart that I confirm my season with GOD TV is over for now.”

 Charitable work

 During his time at GOD TV Alec supported many community development projects, particularly in his home continent of Africa, including a children's feeding programme in his home town of Rustenburg.
 He led mission trips to Kenya, Tanzania, Uganda, Malawi and South Africa, delivering aid to areas that face extreme poverty.

 In July 2010, Alec visited East Africa with Pat Boone to open a community development center in Tanzania after the American singer, actor and writer partnered with GOD TV to provide foundational funding for the facility, which provides a Maasai community with much needed health services and clean water.

 An orphanage Alec supports is Kondanani Children’s Village in Malawi, founded by Annie Chikhwaza which has named its Paediatric Clinic after him.
 He was also involved with the Jewish National Fund / Land of Promise Foundation with the aim of planting one million trees in Israel as part of the revitalization of the Negev desert.